Kurento/kurento-tutorial-java/kurento-hello-world-repository/README.md

 kurento-hello-world-repository
 ==============================

-Kurento Java Tutorial: Hello World (WebRTC in loopback) with recording, and metadata storage thorugh the Repository API.
+Kurento Java Tutorial: Hello World (WebRTC in loopback) with recording and storage of media in the kurento-repository-server through the kurento-repository-client (i.e. the Java API to handle the Repository Server).

 Requires a running instance of [Kurento Repository Server][repository] so that the streamed media (from webcam and microphone) is recorded and played by